 Several alternatives were considered in this Environmental Assessment to fulfill the purpose and need for the Proposed Action.
-These alternatives were evaluated based on the following screening factors: 1) Ensure uninterrupted maritime operations of CVN 79 to support execution of the National Defense Strategy, 2) Support the existing required power supply requirements or have the capability to add for CVN 79 use by FY 2029, 3) Make effective and efficient use of existing infrastructure, 4) Preserve and optimize operational readiness and efficiencies, including proximity to storage of ammunition/explosives with necessary capacity and existing maintenance capabilities in proximity to ship berthing space, 5) Located on the West Coast of the United States to follow strategic guidance, and 6) Permit the one-to-one replacement of an existing Nimitz-class aircraft carrier for one Ford-class aircraft carrier, CVN 79.
+These alternatives were evaluated based on the following screening factors: 1) Provide ship berthing space at a deep-water port near nuclear maintenance facilities for CVN 79 use by FY 2029 to ensure uninterrupted maritime operations of large surface combatants in support of executing the National Defense Strategy, 2) Be a location capable of supporting power supply and applicable energy requirement of Ford-class carriers by FY 2029, 3) Make effective and efficient use of existing infrastructure, 4) Preserve and optimize operational readiness and efficiencies, including proximity to storage of ammunition/explosives with necessary capacity and existing maintenance capabilities in proximity to ship berthing space, 5) Located on the West Coast of the United States to follow strategic guidance, and 6) Be a location with a currently homeported Nimitz-class aircraft carrier available for a one-to-one replacement.

 Based on the screening factors listed above, only one action alternative, the Proposed Action, was identified as meeting the purpose and need for the project.
 Therefore, the Proposed Action is the only action alternative carried forward for analysis in this Environmental Assessment (EA).
-The Proposed Action involves providing facilities and functions to support the new Ford-class aircraft carrier USS John F. Kennedy (CVN 79).
-In the Proposed Action, upgrades to the electrical distribution system are required to increase power supply to levels sufficient for Ford-class aircraft carriers.
-Electrical distribution system upgrades include the demolition and replacement of an existing electrical substation, construction of a new electrical substation, and upgrading transformers and switch gears of two existing electrical substations.

-Under the No Action Alternative, the Navy would not homeport CVN 79 at NAVBASE Kitsap-Bremerton or provide facilities and functions to support the new Ford-class aircraft carrier USS John F. Kennedy at NAVBASE Kitsap-Bremerton.
+Under the No Action Alternative, the Navy would not homeport CVN 79 at NAVBASE Kitsap-Bremerton or provide facilities and functions to support the new Ford-class aircraft carrier CVN 79 at NAVBASE Kitsap-Bremerton.
 Infrastructure upgrades to the electrical distribution system would not occur and personnel associated with CVN 79 homeporting would not relocate to NAVBASE Kitsap-Bremerton.
 The No Action Alternative does not meet the purpose and need for the project; however, the No Action Alternative is carried forward for analysis in this EA to establish a comparative baseline for analysis.